johnpuddephatt/stgeorges/_learning/forklift-truck.md

 - Pen and Paper
 information:
 - You must be 19+ and claiming a work related benefit.
-- Induction date is on 22nd January 10-3
+- Induction date is on 30th March 10am-1pm
 - After the 12 day course you will be booked in to the nearest forklift truck centre for a three day practical test.
 council: false